- What steps can I take to help to facilitate Office of Research processing?

 - Use of hazardous materials and select agents

 - Internet-Based Studies in Education and Research modules

-- Committee for Oversight of Research Involving the Dead (CORID)
+- Committee for Oversight of Research and Clinical Training Involving Decedents (CORID)

 - Office for Investigator-Sponsored IND and IDE Support (O3IS)